gongbaochicken/React-Hue/README.md

 React is fast rendered, and enforces a lot of rules and guidelines that make it clearer what the “right” way to do any given task is.
 While it’s not as tightly integrated with Meteor (yet), it does have a much larger overall ecosystem.

 ##Why use Material UI?
-As a superstart project host by Goolge, Material UI is more clear, attractive, delightful, when it is compared with other popular UI framework.
+As a superstart project host by Goolge, Material UI is more clear, attractive, delightful, when it is compared with other popular UI frameworks.
 Meanwhile, it leverages good sides of React.js, and improves the rendering effects.
 After using frameworks like Bootstrap for a long time, it is a good time for us to try new tastes.

 ## Getting Started